 The Counseling and Wellness Center promotes and enhances the health and development of Saint Martin’s University students through professional mental health services, education and training.
 Integrating faith, reason and service, we empower students to develop self-awareness, knowledge and the skills necessary to make healthy choices and build relationships in a multicultural world.
 We also provide consultative services and training for staff and faculty to foster an environment supportive of student development and wellness.

-In need of emergency mental health or medical care?
+Emergency mental health or medical care?

-If you are on campus, Providence St. Peter Hospital is the closest location.
+Please call 911, or go directly to the nearest emergency room.
+If you are on campus, Providence St. Peter Hospital is the closest emergency room location.

-Other 24/7 free mental health crisis resources and support
+- Other 24/7 free mental health crisis resources and support:

 Please check with your primary care physician and consult if you need to proceed to your urgent care or nearest emergency room.
 In an emergency, please call 911.

-E-therapy insurance coverage:
+E-therapy insurance coverage?